Rupesh2898/Task-Project/README.md

 1. Node (version 16)
 2. Mysql (version 8)

+In this project Fastify Framework of Nodejs is used along with mysql for database.

 Supported File consist poatman collection which can be used to test the apis and screen recording of functionality and er diagram.

 Steps to setup Server.